Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 13. now checkout your milkshake branch and look at the `git log`. it should have your three master commits and your one milkshake commit
 14. make some arbitrary changes to the readme file and make a new commit with the message `"random readme changes"`
 15. checkout `history` again and `cat README.md`
-16. now on your history branchfo the following:
+16. now on your history branch do the following:
 ```
 rm README.md
 echo "booya" > README.md